rdf-elixir/rdf-ex/README.md

 ### Serializations

+The RDF.ex package comes with implementations of the [N-Triples], [N-Quads] and [Turtle] serialization formats.
+Formats which require additional dependencies should be implemented in separate Hex packages.
+The [JSON-LD] format for example is available with the [JSON-LD.ex] package.

 RDF graphs and datasets can be read and written to files or strings in a RDF serialization format using the  `read_file`, `read_string` and `write_file`, `write_string` functions of the resp. `RDF.Serialization.Format` module.

 ```elixir